Roasted Sweet Potato, Kale and Black Bean Enchiladas

 I couldn’t have been more excited when these enchiladas became a reality yesterday, and I’m thrilled to report that they were every bit as mind-blowing as I imagined…

-Sweet and savory with a subtle tang and kick of heat, the flavor profile for these babies is insane.
+Sweet and savory with a subtle tang and kick of heat, the flavor profile for these babies is perfection.
 Just to give you the full run-down: Tender roasted sweet potatoes, earthy kale, and hearty black beans are mixed with fresh cilantro, creamy goat cheese and salsa verde, wrapped in soft tortillas, smothered in more salsa verde and Monterey Jack, and then baked to golden, bubbling perfection.
 There’s depth, and texture, and cheesy deliciousness, and DEAR GOD the smell!
-I feel like a mariachi band or Mambo No. 5 should be playing right now to psyche you up.

 I’m particularly pumped to inform you that despite the somewhat lengthy ingredient list, this sexy meal is 100% idiot-proof.
 I’m talking 30 minutes of hands-on time, and the only challenge is not eating the filling before you roll the enchiladas.
 (Don’t do that.)
 I opted for store-bought salsa verde to save significant time/effort, but if you’d like to go the scratch route (you go Glen Coco!), Rick’s recipe is a winner.